dubhater/vapoursynth-nnedi3/readme.rst

 - qual: 1..2
 - etype: 0..1
 - pscrn: 0..4
-- fapprox: 0..15
+- exp: 0..2

-When the input clip has more than 8 bits per sample, some parameters' allowed and default values change:
+When the input clip has more than 8 bits per sample, the *pscrn* parameter can only be 0 or 1, and the parameters *int16_prescreener* and *int16_predictor* are ignored.

-- pscrn: 0, 1, default 1
-- fapprox: 0, 4, 8, 12, default 12

 The opt parameter is now a boolean.
 If False, only C functions will be used.
 If True, the best functions that can run on your CPU will be selected automatically.